-Awards Campaigns with Hollywood Reporter Editor Anne Thompson
+Awards PR Campaigns with Hollywood Reporter Editor Anne Thompson

-Anne Thompson share how studios campaign for Oscar nominations and how online buzz influences the nominations.
-In my entertainment PR days, I walked many red carpets during awards season.
+Anne Thompson share how PR firms and in-house public relations staff at motion picture studios structure campaigns to win Oscar nominations, and how social media influences the nominations.
+In my entertainment PR days, I escorted nominees on many red carpets during awards season.

-In this interview, deputy film editor of The Hollywood Reporter, Anne Thompson, who writes the weekly film industry column “Risky Business,” which is globally syndicated by Reuters, talks all about the inner working of the entertainment PR awards campaigning process.
+In this interview, the deputy film editor of The Hollywood Reporter, Anne Thompson, who writes the weekly film industry column “Risky Business,” globally syndicated by Reuters, talks about the inner workings of the entertainment PR awards campaigning process.

 She also contributes to Premiere, Wired, Filmmaker, New York Magazine, The New York Times, The Washington Post, and The London Observer.

 She headed Premiere’s Los Angeles bureau as West Coast Editor.
 Before joining Premiere, she tracked behind-the-scenes Hollywood as a senior writer at Entertainment Weekly and as West Coast Editor at Film Comment Magazine.